heathsc/ont_align_stats/README.md

 ## <a name="changes"></a>Changes

+ - 0.6.0 Change coverage output in JSON file so that we report the proportion of genome covered with at least the given coverage level as well as the raw number of bases
  - 0.5.3 Resolve some problems with read selection in rare cases
  - 0.5.2 Fix region selection bug
  - 0.5.1 Clean up code.
 Correct errors in CLI interface.